Barnes Foundation Internship Descriptions

 - Work with the Museum System (TMS), the Barnes’s collections management system.

-Collections Registration is responsible for record keeping for all art and artifacts in the Barnes Foundation collection.
+Collections Registration is responsible for record keeping for all art and artifacts in the Barnes collection.
 This includes facilitating and tracking movement of collection objects as well as maintaining and updating the digital and paper files for these objects.
 The Collections Registrar works closely with the Curatorial and Conservation teams to maintain best practices for the care of the collection.
 Preference for the internship is given to graduate students.

 - Help inventory collection items in all Barnes locations.